Impact

 Risk and Exploitability

-The CVSS score of 6.3 indicates a moderate severity.
-The EPSS score is not available, suggesting uncertainty about current exploitation probability.
-It is not listed in CISA’s KEV catalog, so no active exploits are known at the time of analysis.
-Based on the description, the likely attack vector is via an embedded image embedded in a message that routes through the client to an attacker‑controlled server, allowing the Credentials to be intercepted.
+The CVSS score of 6.3 indicates moderate severity.
+The EPSS score is less than 1%, suggesting a very low probability of exploitation at this time.
+The vulnerability is not listed in CISA’s KEV catalog, and no active exploits are known.
+The likely attack vector involves the attacker embedding an image in a user’s message that the desktop client retrieves, forwarding credentials to an external domain.

 OpenCVE Enrichment